ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 In this quick start guide we will be demonstrating an experimets with AWS cloud platform.

 ## Chaos engine host configuration on AWS EC2 instance.
 Choas engine runs container based technology.
 Please use the Linux OS to configure chaos engine host.
-When you complete the setup of Chaos Engine host and run it successfully.
+When you complete the setup of chaos engine host and run it successfully.

-It will actually run 3 contianers
+It will create run 3 contianers
-1. Chaos engine
+1 Chaos engine
-2. HCL Vault
+2 HCL Vault
-3. HCL valut loader
+3 HCL valut loader

 ### Pre-requisites.
 Please provision EC2 linux instace.
 In this scenario we will be provising an Ubuntu 18.04 EC2 instance on which you need to install Docker and Docker compose.
-Which will be used as Chaos engine host machine.
+Which will be used as chaos engine host machine.

 * We will have to first create AWS EC2 instance.
 * If you have an AWS Account login to AWS management consol.
 If not, set up a free tier instance in Amazon’s * EC2.
 From the link, click Try Amazon EC2 for Free and enter the requested details to create your account.